Recent Texas Church Bus Crash Highlights Dangers of Texting, Medication on the Road

 At the end of March, 2017, 13 people were killed in a bus accident involving a pickup truck driver who crossed into the opposite lane of travel on I-83.
 The 20-year-old driver of the pickup truck collided head-on with a church bus, and allegedly admitted to texting and driving.
 Police say they also found prescription drugs and marijuana in his car.
 Moreover, before he crossed the grass median and collided with the bus, at least three eyewitnesses reported to 911 that the pickup was driving erratically and repeatedly leaving the road surface.

 When something like this happens, it is a terrible tragedy.
-If you have been in a bus accident, or were the victim of a distracted or drugged driver, talk to a car accident and personal injury attorney.
+If you have been in a bus accident, or were the victim of a distracted or drugged driver, talk to our Dallas personal injury attorney.
 A wrongful death in a car accident is heart breaking.
 If you lost a loved one in an accident, you might also have a strong case for compensation.
-The Dallas, Texas car accident attorneys at The Queenan Law Firm might be able to help you with your case.
+The Dallas car accident attorneys at The Queenan Law Firm might be able to help you with your case.

 Bus and Van Accidents